 A Microprocessor takes a bunch of instructions in machine language and executes them, telling the processor what it has to do.
 Microprocessor performs three basic things while executing the instruction:

-- Data in Microprocessor can move from one location to another.
+- Data in microprocessors can move from one location to another.

-- It has a Program Counter (PC) register that stores the address of next instruction based on the value of PC, Microprocessor jumps from one location to another and takes decision.
+- It has a Program Counter (PC) register that stores the address of the next instruction based on the value of the PC, Microprocessor jumps from one location to another and takes decisions.

 A typical Microprocessor structure looks like this.

 Clock Speed of different Microprocessor:

 8086: 4.7MHz, 8MHz, 10MHz

 INTEL 80486: 16MHz to 100MHz

 INTEL CORE-2: 1.2GHz to 3GHz